Vaishali-ajmera/Mood-Mirror-App/README.md

-# Face Detection App
+# Mood Mirror App

-The Face Detection App is a web application that uses HTML, CSS, and JavaScript to capture and analyze facial expressions in real-time.
+The Mood Mirror App is a face Detection App is a web application that uses HTML, CSS, and JavaScript to capture and analyze facial expressions in real-time.
 This app utilizes a web browser's built-in camera functionality to access the user's webcam and process the video feed to detect facial features and emotions.

 ## Features